 History and Symptoms: Patients may complain of a feeling of “fullness” or “heaviness” in the affected limb.
 Other symptoms include inflammation, disfigurement, decreased mobility and limb function, skin breakdown or infection, and fat deposits.

 Physical Exam: Patients typically provide a medical history and undergo a physical exam and functional assessment.

 Diagnostic Process: To diagnose lymphedema, healthcare providers assess a patient’s inflammation and swelling, skin condition, range of motion, limb circumference, walking ability and activities of daily living.

-Rehab Management: Treatments include therapy to remove lymph fluid from the affected limbs and to reduce swelling.
+Rehab Management: A physician who specializes in physical medicine and rehabilitation (PM&R) may be able to help diagnose and identify appropriate treatment methods.
+Functional evaluation may also be performed by a PM&R physician to determine limitations to walking and daily activities based on severity and type of lymphedema.
+Treatments include therapy to remove lymph fluid from the affected limbs and to reduce swelling.
 This may involve physical or occupational therapy; compression devices, low-stretch or inelastic compression bandaging or compression garments; skin hygiene to minimize infection risk; and exercises to improve range of motion.
 Long-term self-management, including proper skin care, compression garments, weight control and exercise, is key to prevent reaccumulation of lymph fluid and complications.
 Some patients may need surgery to manage their symptoms.

-Other Resources for Patients and Families: Patient and family education information is available through the National Lymphedema Network (www.lymphnet.org) and the American Cancer Society (www.cancer.org).
+Other Resources for Patients and Families: Patient and family education information is available through the National Lymphedema Network and the American Cancer Society.